Craig started playing music on a brass bugle, which was in fact merely an ornament his mother purchased for a few dollars at a department store.

 • To make ends meet, he learned to roast coffee and worked as head roaster for West End Coffee in SC for the better part of a decade.

-• His first love was art, specifically drawing faces and figures.
-Once settled in Greenville, he learned to paint and draw with charcoal, soon acquiring a studio and taking commissions.
+• Inspired to revisit his love of art, Craig learned to paint and draw with charcoal, soon acquiring a studio and taking portrait commissions.

-• Discontent with his lyric writing, he took several years off before discovering Joanna Newsom, whose writing opened him up to an entirely new approach.
+• Discontent with his lyric writing, feeling it was contrived and affected, he took several years off from writing before discovering Joanna Newsom, whose style opened him up to an entirely new approach—one not unlike painting.

 • In 2017, at age 38, Craig released his debut album Blue Metropolis, a thick, busy, horn-heavy work that he describes as a portrait of a city, inspired by his time in NYC.

-• In 2024, Craig will release a new album Entropy in Six Dimensions, conceived as a nearly continuous work of 9 songs for voice and guitar.
+• On November 1, 2024, Craig released a new album Entropy in Six Dimensions, conceived as a nearly continuous work of 9 songs for voice and guitar.

 The Short